mhdirkse/counting-language/LANGUAGE_REFERENCE.md

 # Repetition and conditional execution

-This section can be summarized by the following table:
+Repetition and conditional execution is quite straightforward.
+These features can be summarized by the following table:

 Statement                                        | Explanation
 ------------------------------------------------ | -----------